 Upon this first random Wave being completed, the game repeats the same formulae of countdown, spawn, play until the game ends.

-Whenever the player defeats an entire Wave without taking damage, 10 health is restored to the Player Character and the is increased by 1 for all upcoming Waves.
+Whenever the player defeats an entire Wave without taking damage, 10 health is restored to the Player Character and the wave size is increased by 1 for all upcoming Waves.

 Whenever a new Wave is spawned, the game will check the current “wave_size” and summon that many random Enemies at random Spawn Points.